 Hardline predestinarians say God is meticulous in the expression of His sovereignty, that He micromanages everything hyperassertively, either in the moment or by preprogrammed design.
 They point to passages like Ecclesiastes 3:14 or Matthew 10:29,30, which say even a single bird cannot die without God's direct say-so, and that He is managing every strand of hair on your scalp.
 They also point to passages about the unstoppability of God's purposes, like Psalm 33:11, Isaiah 46:10, Ephesians 1:11, and Hebrews 6:17.
 This meticulous sovereignty, they say, can only mean God also proactively handpicks who will be saved to eternal life and who will be reprobated to the lake of fire.

 Freewillers, Molinists, and other Christian thinkers say God is restrained and selective in the expression of His sovereignty, though explanations differ on how and when.
 They point to passages in which God refused to intervene and control outcomes, and instead, allowed human behaviors to play out organically.
-For example, in Luke 19:41,42, they point to a devastated Jesus weeping over Jerusalem's impenitence, who then makes these heartbreaking statements (Lk 19:42, 13:34 NIV): ...If you, even you, had only known on this day what would bring you peace... (v42 NIV).
-He also said (13:34), ...how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.
+For example, they point to a devastated Jesus weeping over Jerusalem's impenitence, who then makes these heartbreaking statements (Lk 19:42, 13:34 NIV): ...If you, even you, had only known on this day what would bring you peace...how often I have longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.
 Many Bible students say this moment and these words do not show a Micromanager, but an intensely relational Lord who selectively expresses His sovereignty to make room for human choices, even if those choices grieve Him to painful tears and a sense of loss.

 And the Answer Is?